hesther/espsim/README.md

 `conda env create -f environment.yml`

 to install all necessary packages.
+Some users have reported installation problems, in that case it can be easier to recreate an existing environment: `espsim_fixed_env.yml` instead of the generic `environment.yml`.
 Next, activate the environment:

 `conda activate espsim`